Corporation Tax, start to finish

 On top of those sits your Corporation Tax return to HMRC.
 Three filings, three deadlines, and a penalty for each one missed.
 We map them all to your dates and file them for you, so the calendar is our problem, not yours.

-The moment your company pays a salary, even just to you, PAYE applies.
-That means registering as an employer, running payroll, issuing payslips and sending Real Time Information reports to HMRC every time anyone is paid.
+The moment your company pays a salary, even just to you, PAYE (Pay As You Earn) applies.
+That means registering as an employer, running payroll, issuing payslips and sending Real Time Information (RTI) reports to HMRC every time anyone is paid.

 Take on staff and there is more: Employer National Insurance, statutory pay and pension auto-enrolment.
 We run the whole thing each month so it is filed correctly and on time.